grscheller/scheller-linux-archive/notes/macos.md

 ### Reimaging a Mac mini:

-1. Make sure Apple keyboard are plugged into computer and turned on
+1. Make sure Apple keyboard & mouse are plugged into computer and turned on.
-2. Make sure you have Ethernet cable plugged with connectivity to Internet
+2. Make sure you have Ethernet cable plugged with connectivity to Internet.
-3. Power off system
+3. Power off system.
-4. hold down key combo Opt-Cmd-R while rebooting
+4. Hold down key combo Opt-Cmd-R while rebooting.
-5. Once booted into "recovery app", unplug mouse & keyboard
+5. Once booted into "recovery app", unplug mouse & keyboard.
-5. In the recovery app window, select Reinstall macOS
+5. In the recovery app window, select Reinstall macOS.
-6. Fumble through idiot online instructions
+6. Fumble through idiot instructions app provides.
-7. Upgrade to latest compatible MacOS
+7. Upgrade to latest compatible MacOS.